 Many believe the drink should be enjoyed before a meal because it will enhance the taste of food.
 Others believe its powers of relaxation are cause to share in the ceremonial drinking of kava at the start of an evening.
 The strength of the drink depends on the ratio of water and the strain and age of the root.
 (Roots over four years old tend to have the most potency).

-Is kava a tranquilizer?
+Is kava an aphrodisiac?

 In recent years, kava has become popular in the United States not as a drink but a dietary supplement.
 The root has become so popular that it is now a cash crop for both Fiji and Vanuatu.
+But among its many historic uses, kava was considered an aphrodisiac.

 The kava libido link and other possible uses

 Physicians of complementary medicine have reported success in treating anxiety, memory loss, mood, and, yes, low libido with kava supplements.
 So, for the question of whether kava and sex go hand in hand, the answer is a strong maybe.
-However, it should be noted that in large doses, kava’s muscle-relaxing effects can deflate an evening’s plans for amorous activity.
+However, it should be noted that in large doses, kava’s muscle-relaxing effects could potentially deflate an evening’s plans for amorous activity.

 Discover more of the world’s greatest aphrodisiac foods